calyxir/calyx/docs/tutorial/frontend-tut.md

 # Further Steps

-Congratulations, you know as much about MrXL as we do!
+Congratulations, you know about as much about MrXL as we do!
 The small size of the language makes it a nice sandbox for you to play in.
 We mentioned that the restrictions placed on the language can be lifted by beefing up the compiler, and here's your chance to give it a whirl!